 RAxML takes a

-Installing raxml on your personal computer is optional, because it's available on M3, and raxml is usually extremely slow.
+Installing raxml on your personal computer is optional, because it's available on M3 and our server, and raxml is usually extremely slow.
 There are two installation options: 1.
 Via

 homebrew 2.
 Go straight here, and follow their steps accordingly.
 That website gives you the